 Keeping track of data quality metrics can be challenging.
 Without the right tools, it’s nearly impossible.
 Using an effective data quality metrics dashboard is essential for verifying data quality reliably.

 The best data quality dashboard examples include intuitive features that make it simple to monitor the quality of your data.
-There are also templates that make it easy to add structure to your data quality assessment.
+Some templates make it easy to add structure to your data quality assessment.
 You can use a data quality dashboard template to integrate data quality measurement with other tools, like a data quality dashboard excel spreadsheet.

 Data Quality Metrics Completeness

-One metric that’s particularly noteworthy is completeness.
+One particularly noteworthy metric is completeness.
 Completeness isn’t as obvious of a metric as something like accuracy.
-However, data can be completely true but still mislead because there was a piece of the picture missing.
+However, data can be completely true but still misleading because there was a piece of the picture missing.
 When data is verifiably complete, you can trust there isn’t any additional nuance to the information that you aren’t aware of.

 If you’re choosing the kinds of data quality measurement tools to use, remember to consider how well they can check your data for completeness.
 Of course, you shouldn't neglect other factors like accuracy, consistency, uniformity, or relevance.
 The next time someone asks you “what is data quality metrics?” you can tell them it hinges on metrics such as these.